 One of the most practical pieces of advice to offer is to space on your vanity.
 It’s the main work area of the bathroom and it’s where you’ll be doing most of your grooming, so having the most surface space you can is appreciated.
 While a his-and-hers vanity with a double sink has been popular in the past, the countertop space lost as a result can wind up becoming frustrating when the two of you are battling for bathroom countertop space when getting ready in the morning.
 The truth is that the source of water is typically less important than the bathroom countertop area.

 Another great layout tip is to conceal the toilet in its own small room within the bathroom or behind a half wall.
 If you would like to avoid additional construction costs, use a piece of furniture like a dresser or armoire as a substitute.

 When was the last time you took a bath?
 If it was back when you were in Little League, it may be worth ditching the bathtub for a larger shower.
 Install his-and-hers showerheads, a body spray system, electronic showerhead, or even steam generators to take advantage of your additional space.

 Also, be efficient with your storage.
 Towels, toilet paper, and other frequently used items should be readily accessible.
-There’s nothing more frustrating then having to sprint out of the bathroom after getting out of the shower to grab a towel while your dog gives you a confused look.
-Having space for these items, whether they are under your bathroom countertops, in quaint wicker basket, or in a small closet, you will be thankful for leaving these items with in immediate reach.
+There’s nothing more frustrating than having to sprint out of the bathroom after getting out of the shower to grab a towel while your dog gives you a confused look.
+Having space for these items, whether they are under your bathroom countertops, in a quaint wicker basket, or in a small closet, you will be thankful for leaving these items within immediate reach.

 Pick Quality Materials